-The (decrease) increase to the valuation allowance was (22.3) million in 2021, 16.0 million in 2020 and (3.9) million in 2019.
+The (decrease) increase to the valuation allowance was \$(7.9) million in 2022, \$(22.3) million in 2021 and \$16.0 million in 2020.

-At December 31, 2021, \$155.7 million of the valuation allowances presented above relate to foreign net operating loss carryforwards that are not expected to be realized.
+At December 31, 2022, \$155.0 million of the valuation allowances presented above relate to foreign net operating loss carryforwards that are not expected to be realized.
 We evaluate the realization of deferred tax assets by considering such factors as the reversal of existing taxable temporary differences, expected profitability by tax jurisdiction and available carryforward periods.
 The extent and timing of any such reversals will influence the extent of tax benefits recognized in a particular year.
 Should applicable losses, credits and deductions ultimately be realized, the resulting reduction in the valuation allowance would generally be recognized as an income tax benefit.